The Japanese archipelago offers incredible diving variety

 The diving season lasts all year in Japan

-Japan's peak diving season runs from the middle of July to around the end of September, when the summer heat starts to recede, and the whole nation gets chillier.
+At the end of the diving season in Japan, the summer heat starts to recede, and the whole nation gets chillier.
 This period sees people heading out to the coast.
 The offseason lasts over the winter, and people start diving again in early spring.

-However, down south in the Okinawa chain of islands, year-round warm weather means diving is always an option.
+However, down south in the Okinawa Islands, year-round warm weather means diving is always an option.
 The majority of people flock to Okinawa in the summer when it is most idyllic, but with temperatures in the low 20s during winter, it makes a good escape while the rest of Japan is freezing.

 Winter is also the best time to experience ice diving in Hokkaido , the nation's northern-most island.
 In February and March, there's magnificent underwater ice to discover.
 You'll need to come prepared though — you should have drysuit experience, an Advanced Open Water certification and a solid grasp of Japanese for safety reasons (or a friend who can help out).